Faculty Research Projects

 Professors Neda Maghbouleh, Melissa Milkie and Ito Peng

 The recent resettlement of 25,000 Syrian refugees to Canada—in a unique approach bridging government and private sponsorship—has captured the attention of the world.
 Amidst the excitement and anticipation of their arrival is an urgent need to assess the well-being and integration of Syrian newcomers, as fully 60 percent are children under the age of 15.
 A pilot study by Professors Maghbouleh, Milkie, and Peng identified key points of stress and provided tangible strategies for service providers and sponsors in their efforts to support refugee families.
 It did so by interviewing Syrian newcomer mothers to identify parental role strains that undermined their’ well-being and the social and personal resources that buffered the stressors or strain experienced.
 The team included five UTM undergrads who assisted with transcription, translation, analysis and coding of two waves of in-depth interviews with mothers.

 - Milkie, Melissa A., Neda Maghbouleh, and Ito Peng.
 2020.
-“Stress in Refugee Settlement: Syrian Mothers’ Strains and Buffers during Early Integration in Canada,” Chapter 6 in A National Project: Syrian Refugee Resettlement in Canada, eds.
-Leah Hamilton, Luisa Veronis, and Margaret Walton- Roberts, Refugee and Forced Migration Studies Series, Kingston, ON: McGill-Queen’s University Press.
+“Stress in Refugee Settlement: Syrian Mothers’ Strains and Buffers During Early Integration in Canada.”
+In A National Project: Syrian Refugee Resettlement in Canada, edited by Leah Hamilton, Luisa Veronis, and Margaret Walton-Roberts.
+Kingston, ON: McGill-Queen’s University Press.

 Professors Hae Yeon Choo and Sida Liu